 - Must attend Interlink Mentor Orientation Sunday, August 17 at 4:00pm in Lee 412

 - Study Abroad or overseas experience desirable, but not required

-- Initiate contact with your linked student during the first week of classes
+- Initiate contact with your linked student during orientation and the first week of classes

 - Maintain weekly or bi-weekly contact with your linked student throughout the semester

 - Attend at least one CIE International Student Event with your linked student during the semester

 - Attend at least two other UMW programs with your linked student each semester (e.g., athletic events, James Farmer Multicultural Center Programs, UPC programs in The Underground, UMW traditions like Rocktoberfest or Devil Goat Day)